HAECHI-LABS/vvisp/CONTRIBUTING.md

-# Contributing to haechi-cli
+# Contributing to vvisp

 Korean version: [CONTRIBUTING-ko.md](./CONTRIBUTING-ko.md)

- We welcome all developers who would like to contribute to haechi-cli.
-We need a lot of help for haechi-cli, which is better than today.
-This is a guideline for contributing to haechi-cli.
+ We welcome all developers who would like to contribute to vvisp.
+We need a lot of help for vvisp, which is better than today.
+This is a guideline for contributing to vvisp.
  - [Question or Problem?](#question)
  - [Issues and Bugs](#issue)
  - [Submission Guidelines](#submit)